Elementary School

 Fifth Grade

 In Reading Workshop, students read narrative and expository texts fluently and accurately with appropriate pacing, intonation, and expression.
 Students are exposed to a variety of genres and demonstrate the strength of their literal and inferential comprehension skills through analysis of important themes.
 Students learn to think critically and move from identifying to evaluating the techniques used by an author to convey a message.
 Fifth graders continue to write about their reading as a means of deepening their thinking about literature.
-Grade specific units include: interpretation book clubs—analyzing themes, tackling complexity in non-fiction reading, fantasy book clubs, and argument and advocacy—researching debatable issues.

 In Writing Workshop, fifth graders build upon their previous knowledge in order to incorporate greater imagery and sensory detail, greater attention to introductions and conclusions, and attention to accurately citing sources.
 Students write narratives and integrate social studies concepts into their non-fiction writing unit by engaging in a colonial research project.
 Additionally, they write memoirs and research-based argument essays.
 By exposing our students to a wide array of genres, we ensure that our students have the skills needed to tackle any style of writing in middle school and beyond.
 In fifth grade, students deepen their understanding of writing as a means of showing one’s thinking.

-In word work, students study the etymology of words with a focus on roots and derivations.
+In word study, students study the etymology of words with a focus on roots and derivations.
 Emphasis is placed on incorporating the new vocabulary learned, into their writing.
 Students learn synonyms and antonyms and understand greater nuances with respect to idioms and expressions.
 By utilizing the Word Wisdom program, students receive robust and explicit vocabulary instruction, which strengthens their literacy skills.

 Kindergarten